OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Many command line tools are not shipped with the Android firmware to reduce the size, but can be easily installed on a rooted device using BusyBox.
 We can also create our own custom scripts using commands like `cut`, `grep`, `sort` etc, to parse the proc filesystem information.

-In this section we will be using information from *procfs* directly or indirectly to gather information about a running process.
+In this section we will be using information from the proc filesystem directly or indirectly to gather information about a running process.

 ##### Open Files